Child Care State Capacity Building Center

-Services are available through the SCBC's Impact Capacity Building Network, Infant/Toddler Specialist Network, Intensive Technical Assistance Network, Special Projects Team, State Systems Specialist Network, and ChildCare.gov.
+Services are available through the teams of the SCBC: Intensive Capacity Building Network; Infant/Toddler Specialist Network; CCDF Special Projects; Emergency Preparedness, Response, and Recovery; State Systems Specialist Network; and Consumer Education and ChildCare.gov.

 Featured Consumer Education Resources pages feature resources from the 2019 Consumer Education Webinar Series, including the Consumer Education Resource Guides.
 Also provided are resources to guide CCDF Lead Agencies in reaching families and the public, and those related to using data to inform consumer education efforts.

 Office of Child Care Spanish Language Glossary provides consistent terminology for translating child care materials from English into Spanish.